Catherine Wreford: Career

 Wreford starred in the Broadway production 42nd Street.
 In 2019, Wreford returned to performing, including appearing as Lady Capulet in the Royal Winnipeg Ballet's production of Romeo and Juliet in February 2019.

 Wreford played the lead role of Alison in the Royal Manitoba Theatre Centre's production of Fun Home, a musical inspired by Alison Bechdel's memoir of the same name.
 Her son, Eliot Ledlow, was also featured in the show as Little Alison's brother.

 Wreford teaches musical theatre at the Shelley Shearer School of Dance in Winnipeg, Manitoba.

 Personal life

 In 2013, Wreford was diagnosed with anaplastic astrocytoma, a malignant brain tumor, and was told that she was expected to live for only another two to six years.
 In 2014, she moved back to Winnipeg where she could be supported by her family through treatment.
 In response to the lack of resources she found after her diagnosis, Wreford helped to found the website "livingoutloud.life", which launched in 2018, to help young people living with terminal illness connect with each other and cope with their diagnoses.

-Wreford's daughter, Quinn, was born five weeks before her cancer diagnosis in 2013.
-She also has a son, Elliot.
+Wreford's daughter was born five weeks before her cancer diagnosis in 2013.
+She also has a son.

 In 2022, Wreford competed with fellow Broadway performer Craig Ramsay on The Amazing Race Canada 8.
 They finished first in the final leg in Vancouver to win Amazing Race Canada, the $250,000 prize, and two Chevrolet Silverado ZR2s.